davmatjo/rp-warehouse/rp-warehouse-pc/src/main/rp/warehouse/pc/localisation/LOCALISATION.md

 At the start of the iteration of the inner loop, a `Point point = new Point(x, y)` is created.
 This is then checked to see whether it is **not** contained within `blockedPoints` before proceeding.

-The north, east, south and west ranges are then taken using a heading of 0, 90, 180 and 270 respectively, using the method `(int) world.rangeToObstacleFromGridPosition(x, y, heading)`.
+The up, right, down and left ranges are then taken using a heading of 0, 90, 180 and 270 respectively, using the method `(int) world.rangeToObstacleFromGridPosition(x, y, heading)`.
 It is casted to an `int` so that it removes the floating point, meaning that it clamps it to the co-ordinate system used by the `GridMap`.

-These are then used to create a `new Ranges(north, east, south, west)`, which is then used in the following to map the ranges to the given point:
+These are then used to create a `Ranges ranges = new Ranges(up, right, down, left)`, which is then used in the following to map the ranges to the given point:

 ```java
 warehouseMap.put(ranges, point);